-Position Description English Instructors, positions Most English instructors are hired as generalists, and all are expected to be able to teach our full English Pathway.
+Position Description English Instructors, 25 positions Most English instructors are hired as generalists, and all are expected to be able to teach our full English Pathway.
 On the Santa Rosa campus, three faculty members are Ethnic literature specialists, and one faculty member is an African-American Literature Specialist.
 Three faculty members co-coordinate the Puente Program, UMOJA, and APASS learning communities.
-Five faculty are currently in tenure review in 2022-2023.
-Four faculty have left in the past 2 years (3 retirement, 1 resignation), putting us at 19 current faculty on the Santa Rosa campus.
-An additional retirement is expected in May 2024, which will put us at 18 contract faculty on the Santa Rosa campus.
+Four faculty are currently in tenure review in 2024-2025.
+Five faculty have left in the past 3 years (4 retirement, 1 resignation), putting us at 21 current faculty on the Santa Rosa campus.
 English Instructors, 4 positions Most English instructors are hired as generalists, and all are expected to be able to teach our full English Pathway.
 In Petaluma, one faculty member coordinates the Puente Learning Community.
-One faculty retired last year, putting us at 4 current faculty on the Petaluma campus.
+There are 4 current FT faculty on the Petaluma campus.